ankowals/saf/README.md

 It is often needed and desired to have a possibility to execute any system command on a local host.
-Usually this can be used to trigger powershell commands or batch scripts on windows host but it maybe used to integrate any 3rd party application as well like wireshark to catch network traces or autoIT to have a possibility to automate application under windows etc.
+Usually this can be used to trigger powershell commands or batch scripts on windows host but it maybe used to integrate any 3rd party application as well like wireshark/tshark/rawcap to catch network traces or autoIT to have a possibility to automate application under windows etc.

 Such possibility is available by means of ExecutorCore module.
 It contains functions that allows us to call any command or app.
 Lets have a look at very simple step def that checks which java version is installed on the system.